sjhloco/ansible_playbooks/cloud_vpn/README.md

 az account show
 ```

-4. In the home directory of the Ansible host create an Azure directory and credentials file with these details:
+4. In the home directory of the Ansible host create an Azure directory and credentials file with the following details:
 ```css
 mkdir ~/.azure
 vi ~/.azure/credentials